Hindu symbols overview

-This symbol represents the divine omnipresence which means that the Supreme Being is able to control many things simultaneously.
+This symbol represents the divine omnipresence, which means that the Supreme Being can control many things simultaneously.

-In these three stages Vishnu cruises through the three divisions of the universe – the earth, the atmosphere, and the sky.
-Vishnu is believed to have taken these three steps for the protection, preservation, and benefit of mortals.
+In these three stages, Vishnu cruises through the three divisions of the universe – the earth, the atmosphere, and the sky.
+Vishnu is believed to have taken these three steps to protect, preserve, and benefit mortals.
 The zenith is appropriately called Vishnu’s place.

 13. The Tilaka

 It’s, however, quite different from the bindi that is worn by the women.
-A U-shaped tilaka is a symbol of a Hindu’s devotion to Lord Vishnu while a horizontal one (Tripundra) is used by Shivites as a symbol of their devotion to Lord Shiva.
-The Tripundra has 3 horizontal lines which represent the three godly forces: creation, sustenance, and destruction.
+A U-shaped tilaka symbolizes a Hindu’s devotion to Lord Vishnu, while Shivites use a horizontal one (Tripundra) as a symbol of their devotion to Lord Shiva.
+The Tripundra has 3 horizontal lines representing the three godly forces: creation, sustenance, and destruction.

-The area where the bindi is placed is considered to be the 6th chakra, Ajna, which is the exit point for kundalini energy.
+The bindi area is considered to be the 6th chakra, Ajna, which is the exit point for kundalini energy.
 The bindi may sometimes be worn by either gender to offer protection from demons or other bad things.
 It is also used to show religious affiliation or ethnic affiliation.

 Other names that are used to refer to a bindi are:

-Bindis come in a variety of colors, designs, material, shapes, and sizes; some fancy ones are decorated using sequin, glass, or rhinestone.
+Bindis come in various colors, designs, material, shapes, and sizes; some fancy ones are decorated using sequin, glass, or rhinestone.

 15. The Rudraksha Tree and Seed

-This tree is mainly found in Nepal, Southeast Asia and in the Himalayas.
+This tree is mainly found in Nepal, Southeast Asia, and the Himalayas.
 It has blues seeds that symbolize Shiva’s tear that he shed upon seeing how much his people suffered.
 It is from this tear that the tree grew.